Travelport-xx/travelport-uapi-tutorial/lesson2.md

 At a high level, the class [Lesson2](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/Lesson2.java) must perform these logical operations:

-* Construct the necessary parameters for an availability search, such the origin and destination city as well as the travel dates
+* Construct the necessary parameters for an availability search, such as the origin and destination city as well as the travel dates
 * Make the availability search request
 * Decode the results of the search into proper itineraries
 * Looping over each itinerary